ruslanmv/How-to-run-Gradio-on-SageMaker-Notebook/README.md

-FIrst create account on [https://ngrok.com/signup]( https://ngrok.com/signup)
+First create account on [https://ngrok.com/signup]( https://ngrok.com/signup)

 [![image-20220827200836580](assets/images/posts/README/image-20220827200836580.png)]( https://ngrok.com/signup)

-after you created your account  and confirm your email, you can copy the Authtoken
+after you created your account  and confirm your email, you can copy the **Authtoken**

 ![image-20220827201513724](assets/images/posts/README/image-20220827201513724.png)

 you will use this Token to get the URL site of your web applications.

 ## Step 2- Creation of Security Group for SageMaker

 In ordering to communicate with Sagemaker Notebook Instance we need create a custom  **Security Groups**.